ocamltest/ocamltest/README.markdown

-ocamltest
+OCamlTest
 =========
-This is a small unit test framework for OCaml.
+A framework for writing repeatable tests in the OCaml programming language.

 Building pre-requisites
 -----------------------
-ocamltest requires OMake and ocamlfind to build.
-You can install both with
+OCamlTest requires OMake and ocamlfind to build.
+You can install both with:

     sudo aptitude install omake ocaml-findlib